Prosthetic joint infection: Treatment

 Antibiotic treatment alone, without surgical debridement, usually results in treatment failure.
 Acute infections (in which the biofilm is thought to be immature) are usually treated using the DAIR technique; debridement, systemic and local antibiotics, and implant retention (the implant is not removed).
 However, the mobile, easily interchangeable components of the implant are often replaced in the DAIR approach.
 DAIR is contraindicated if there is a sinus tract, loosening of the prosthesis, or the surgical wound cannot be closed.
 The microbial cure rate of DAIR is 74%, 49% and 44% in early, sub-acute and late infections respectively.
+PJIs caused by fungi or pathogens with resistance to common antibiotic treatment are less likely to get eradicated by DAIR.

 Antibiotic loaded polymethylmethacrylate (PMMA) which are placed in the joint are helpful, however these non-resorbable beads may themselves be colonized by bacteria with an associated biofilm, therefore bio-absorbable local antibiotic carriers (calcium sulfate beads, resorbable gentamicin sponges) are preferred.
 Additionally, more recent studies show that bone grafting can be used as an antibiotic carrier, and impacted bone grafting (IBG) impregnated with antibiotics can achieve much higher local concentrations of antibiotics than the minimum inhibitory concentration (MIC).

 Chronic PJIs may be treated using 1 stage revisions, where the artificial joint is replaced with a new one during the same surgical procedure, or with a 2-stage revision; in which the infected joint is removed and an antibiotic spacer is placed, this is followed by a second surgery in which a new artificial joint is placed.
 Two step revisions are associated with increased morbidity, longer hospital stays, longer immobilization time, worse functional outcomes and higher costs.
 Therefore, for intact, or mostly intact bone and soft tissue, and without a history of joint replacement revisions; a 1 step exchange is the treatment of choice.
 In the case of hip PJIs both kinds of surgery are equally effective but one-stage surgery results in faster recovery.

 Negative pressure wound therapy is not recommended as the sponges used are often themselves colonized by the biofilm or by new organisms from the environment (including multi-drug resistant organisms).

 An extended course of antibiotics is required in PJIs, usually 6–12 weeks of antibiotic therapy.
 Intravenous antibiotics are initially used and then transitioned to oral antibiotics.
 A strategy of surgical debridement to decrease the bacterial load prior to starting systemic antibiotics is sometimes employed.
 Common practice involves switching to oral antibiotics after 14 days.
 Intravenous ampicillin-sulbactam or amoxicillin with clavulanic acid with vancomycin added in cases of MRSA is a commonly employed empiric antibiotic treatment strategy.

 If surgery fails or the PJI persists despite optimal antibiotic therapy, resection arthroplasty of the hip with a pseudarthrosis (Femoral head ostectomy) is sometimes done.
 Or in cases of knee PJIs failing treatment; an arthrodesis (artificial induction of ossification of the knee joint) is done.
 These are considered last line therapies due to significant disability.